azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 ##### Testing:

-1. Run clear session state command(Clear-AzSKSessionState).
-This will just make sure cached control settings gets cleared
+1. Run clear session state command (Clear-AzSKSessionState).

-2. You can attest one of the critical control or if you have control already attested, you can go to step 3
+2. You can attest one of the "High" severity controls or if you have control already attested, you can go to step 3

    Example: In this example, We will attest storage control with "WillNotFix" status